alvaro-osvaldo-tm/markdown-repository/documents/enterprise/agreements/Problem Agreement.md

 - [Markdown Editor Linux User Persona](../stakeholders/Markdown%20Editor%20Linux%20User%20Persona/Markdown%20Editor%20Linux%20User%20Persona.md)
 - [Python Developer Persona](../stakeholders/Python%20Developer%20Persona.md)

+## Problem Partitions

+To make more easily to read this document and manage the problem agreed, the problem was partitioned as below:

+- **Governance Implementation:** The implementation and maintenance of the document governance rules
+- **Information Integrity:** The overall integrity e equivalency between documents and information systems.
+- **Links Integrity:** The document's integrity to valid attachments and documents reference.

 ## Problem Origin

 This document origin have the following unsatisfied needs from the referenced stakeholders: